PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 # Per zone settings aka Domain Metadata
-Starting with the PowerDNS Authoritative Server 3.0, each served zone can have "metadata".
+Each served zone can have "metadata".
 Such metadata determines how this zone behaves in certain circumstances.

 **Warning**: Domain metadata is only available for DNSSEC capable backends!
 Make sure to enable the proper '-dnssec' setting to benefit, and to have performed the DNSSEC schema update.

+For the BIND backend, this information is either stored in the [`bind-dnssec-db`](backend-bind.md) or the hybrid database, depending on your settings.

+For the implementation in non-sql backends, please review your backend's documentation.

 ## ALLOW-AXFR-FROM
 Starting with the PowerDNS Authoritative Server 3.1, per-zone AXFR ACLs can be